 The important information there is the line beginning RECORD LOCKS.
 It, together with the line above it, tells what the transaction is waiting for, and for how long.

 innotop parses this information and formats it for easier comprehension.
 It’s possible to see which transactions are waiting by using the “T” key to enter InnoDB Transaction mode, and filtering or sorting away all transactions whose “lock_wait_time” is zero.
 You’d use a similar set of steps as I described in my previous article on finding who locks a table.

 While this technique will show you which transactions are waiting, it won’t show you what they’re waiting for.
 If you have a high-concurrency environment, or if you just have a lot of table or index scans, you might see lots of transactions waiting for locks.
 Maybe you have a bunch of things being locked for a long time, in many different tables and indexes (not likely, or your server would probably be totally crippled).
 Or, more likely, there are just a few log-jams causing many transactions to wait.
 This could be due to bad database architecture, not a fast enough machine, badly written queries, or many other factors.
 You should be suspicious of badly written queries and badly designed tables first, unless you already know that’s not the problem.
 That’s why you need to know what everything is blocked on, and then examine the queries that use it.

 For that reason, I created a separate display mode for

 innotop (new in version 0.1.128), specifically to show information about lock waits.
-You enter that mode with the “W” key, and it looks like the following screenshot (click through for a larger image):
+You enter that mode with the “W” key.

 By default it’s a pretty terse display, for the reasons I mentioned above.
 It doesn’t show a lot of information about the transactions; just the connection ID and some information about what it’s waiting for.
 If you want to see what the connection is doing, you can toggle back to “T” or “Q” mode and get more details, including running